Việt Tân

 The Vietnam Reform Revolutionary Party or the Việt Tân (Việt Nam Canh tân Cách mạng Đảng) is an organisation that aims to establish liberal democracy and reform Vietnam through peaceful and political means.

-The organization was founded on September 10, 1982 with Vice-admiral Hoàng Cơ Minh elected as chairman, which operated underground for two decades.
-On September 19, 2004, then-chairman Nguyễn Kim introduced Viet Tan as a public organization.
-Viet Tan's activities are rooted in the promotion of non-violent political change in Vietnam.
+The organization was founded on September 10, 1982, with Vice-admiral Hoàng Cơ Minh elected as chairman, which operated underground for two decades.
+On September 19, 2004, then-chairman Nguyễn Kim introduced Việt Tân as a public organization.
+Việt Tân's activities are rooted in the promotion of non-violent political change in Vietnam.

 The organization is outlawed in Vietnam and the government of Vietnam considers it "a terrorist force".
-The Office of the UN High Commissioner for Human Rights has described Viet Tan as "a peaceful organization advocating for democratic reform".
+The Office of the UN High Commissioner for Human Rights has described Việt Tân as "a peaceful organization advocating for democratic reform".
 The U.S. government has stated that there is 'no evidence' that it is a terrorist organization.

+The current executive director is Hoang Tu Duy.

 Objectives

-The Viet Tan aims to establish democracy and reform Vietnam through peaceful means, focusing on empowering the Vietnamese people, supporting the development of civil society, and promoting pluralism in Vietnam.
-Specifically, Viet Tan seeks to roll back existing restrictions against basic rights by promoting a de facto free media, supporting grassroots movements, training and capacity building and engaging in international advocacy.
-Viet Tan sees the strength and resources of the Vietnamese people as the impetus for achieving political change and restoring civil rights.
+The Việt Tân aims to establish democracy and reform Vietnam through peaceful means, focusing on empowering the Vietnamese people, supporting the development of civil society, and promoting pluralism in Vietnam.
+Việt Tân sees the strength and resources of the Vietnamese people as the impetus for achieving political change and restoring civil rights.

 Non-violent struggle

-Viet Tan embraces the non-violent struggle approach to reform.
+Việt Tân embraces the non-violent struggle approach to reform.
 The organization believes that change has to come from within Vietnam and come from the bottom up.
 Human Rights Watch have repeatedly stated that the organization "has worked for peaceful political reform, democracy, and human rights in Vietnam".

 The organization has outlined the following steps to democratizing Vietnam: